j2store/userguide/variable_general.md

 # General

 Variable product is a complex product and one need to be careful in configuring this product.
-In this general tab lets see how it goes with the help of an image.
+In this general tab, lets see how it goes with the help of an image.

 ![Variable General](product_variable_general.png)